Biology 101 - General Biology » Spring 2022 » Module 3 Quiz 1

 In cats, black fur color is caused by an X-linked allele (Xb); the other allele possible at this locus causes orange fur color (XB).
 The female heterozygote (XBXb) is tortoiseshell (a mix of black and orange fur colors).
 What offspring would you expect from the cross of a black female (XbXb) and an orange male (XBY)?

-black females and orange males
+A. black females and orange males

-tortoiseshell females and tortoiseshell males
+B. orange females and orange males

-orange females and orange males
+C. tortoiseshell females and tortoiseshell males

-tortoiseshell females and black males
+D. tortoiseshell females and black males

 Question #16